eds2024/eds2024.github.io/_pages/registration.md

 Application timeline

 - April 2: <strong>Applications are now open!
-Register <a href="https://eds2024.dakini-pco.com/registration-76.php">here</a>
+Register <a href="https://eds2024.dakini-pco.com/registration-76.php">here</a></strong>

-  (Please note that only ELLIS students/postdocs or students that have been conditionally accepted into the ELLIS PhD Program can apply for this round)</strong>
+  <strong>(Please note that only ELLIS students/postdocs or students that have been conditionally accepted into the ELLIS PhD Program can apply for this round)</strong>

 - May 3: Applications close